You’ve heard of your immune system. But how much do you know about it?

 You’re born with a certain level of protection, or “immunity.”
 But it can get better.

-Think of a baby or young child who comes down with colds, earaches, or other everyday illnesses often.
+Think of a baby or young child who comes down with colds, earaches, or other everyday illnesses often and babies who are breasted continue to get antibodies from their mother while they are making their own..
 Their immune system is creating a "bank" of antibodies as they are exposed to illnesses for the first time, enabling them to fight off future invaders.

 Your immune system can become less effective as you get older.
 That can make you more likely to get sick or get infections.
-It can also make you more likely to get an autoimmune disease, like rheumatoid arthritis, or even some kinds of cancer.
+You are also more susceptible to infections as you age or if you have a weakened immune system.
+And those infections, especially flu and pneumonia, are more likely to be fatal than in younger people.